LiamS-H/card-confluence2.0/README.md

 Add history to highlighted to card to enable back button

+Ai chats are connected to individual queries and can be cycled between

 Ai can add to queries or pull up a query based on name

 Ai prompting space can be toggled between query only | ai only | and mix (on mobile mixed is gone)